Assam: Elephant dies after getting stuck in wetland | Headlines

 - India

-A tusk-less adult elephant was found dead in a wetland in Assam's Golaghat district on Saturday, forest officials said.
+A tusk-less adult elephant died after getting stuck in a wetland in Assam's Golaghat district, forest officials said on Saturday.

-The elephant had fallen into the Sungihola waterbody under Khumtai outpost of the district on Friday morning and after being stuck there for a day, it died, they said.
+The elephant went into the Sungihola waterbody in the Khumtai area on Friday morning and got stuck there, they said.

+Forest officials went to the spot and informed the Centre for Wildlife Rehabilitation and Conservation (CWRC) authorities at Kaziranga but were suggested that the elephant be observed if it came out of the wetland on its own.

+The forest personnel saw in the evening that the elephant was trying to come out of the wetland but failed after a few attempts.

 After a post-mortem was conducted, the body was buried in the vicinity, they added.